AJQuattropani/AJQuattropani/README.md

 # AJ Quattropani

 ## About Me
 Hey, I'm AJ.
-I am an undergraduate physicist and aspiring programmer at The University of New Mexico.
+I am an undergraduate applied mathematician and aspiring programmer at The University of New Mexico.
 On this profile, I document my experiences in programming.
 I am interested in low-level programming applications for simulating physical systems.
 I also enjoy creating mods for Minecraft.
 I plan to upload more of new and previous work here!

 <details>
 <summary>My preferred programming languages:</summary>